h20180132/Assignment_1/Project_kernelspace/Readme.md

 4. 2 LEDs
 5. 2 220 ohm resistors

+Working:

+When a PIR sensor detects motion, it generates a HIGH signal at the output.
+The output of the PIR sensor is connected to the GPIO pin.
+Hence, whenever a motion is detected, a HIGH signal is recieved as an input by the GPIO.
+This HIGH value is stored in the GPLEV read only register at the corresponding offset which can be read from the kernel space.

+In the project, 2 PIR sensor can be placed at the required distance (in cm) and the value can be given as input by the user.
+The object should move in the path of the PIR sensors.
+When the first PIR sensor detects the motion, it sends a HIGH signal at the GPIO.
+This is noted and the clock time in epoch format (in seconds)is recorded.
+The object now moves through the second PIR sensor and the same process is repeated.
+The speed of the object is calculated using the distance between the PIR sensors and the difference of the time recorded (in cm/sec).

 The GPIO register information is taken from Broadcom's BCM2835 ARM Peripherals document.
 There are two read-only registers which can be used to check the level of the GPIOs - GPLEV0 and GPLEV1, the first one starting at offset 0x34 from the GPIO base address.

 Schematic: